-Bush walking is a much loved Australian activity.
+Bush walking is a much-loved Australian activity.
 It is an adventure sport that promotes self-reliance, friendship and refreshingly uninhibited good times away from the hustle and bustle of city life.
 The benefits of bush walking are endless!
-Not only is it free, it is also one of the best forms of exercise you can do, all whilst connecting with nature and exploring the world you live in.
+Not only is it free, it is also one of the best forms of exercise you can do, all while connecting with nature and exploring the world you live in.

 Even though it is at times physically challenging; bush walking is great for cardiovascular and muscular health, reducing risks of heart disease and strokes, building energy and endurance and is a fun way in assisting with weight loss.
 The greatest part is it doesn’t feel like exercise at all when you’re taking in all the flora, fauna and scenery around you.

 Bushwalking captivates young people, getting them outside exploring nature and learning about wild animals.
 Bush walking with your family enables you to communicate with one another more easily, building a strong family bond and creating everlasting memories.

 We in Australia are blessed with living in a country that boasts many beautiful parks, reserves and bushland corridors.
 Whether you’re out for a short nature stroll or a five-day hike, or exploring the world famous ‘Overland Track’ at Cradle Mountain to Litchfield National Park in the Northern Territory – Australia has bush walking trails to suit all abilities and a BIG4 Holiday Park nearby to rest your weary head and tired legs at night.

 Established in 1986 and covering around 1500 sq km, breathtaking Litchfield National Park features tropical waterfalls, swimming holes, monsoon rainforests, historical sites and 4WD tracks into some of the more remote areas within the park.
 Stay at BIG4 Hayes Creek Holiday Park or BIG4 Howard Springs Holiday Park near Darwin and plan your trek.